alexhkurz/Hacking-Stockfish/README.md

 ## Features Added to `gui.py`

-- move in the game using cursor keys
+- Play through the history using right and left arrow keys.